ninewise/dissertation/rebuttal.md

 ## Carolien De Tender

-> The dissertation of Felix Van der Jeugt covers an interesting
-> topic/method for the analysis of metagenomics data.
-After a brief
-> summary of the field, two chapters are included describing the
-> tools Felix constructed during his PhD period: the UMGAP method, a
-> modification of Unipept to be used on metagenomics data, and FGSr, an
-> alternative and improved implementation of FGS to predict proteins from
-> a DNA sequence.
-The thesis reads easily, even for someone not in the
-> field of informatics and is in many ways in good balance between broad
-> descriptions and details.
-Below I have some general recommendations to
-> improve the manuscript.
-Generally I have two main suggestions.

-TODO

 > First, the first chapter is a bit limited in information concerning
 > other methods.
 I would advise the doctoral candidate to include
 > information on the current methods available on metagenomics analyses